 What’s this project about?

-Past research has shown that many individuals with autism and their families do not receive the services and supports that they need.
-However, most of the research to date focuses on the experiences of young boys with autism; we know very little about women with autism and their families.
-We want to better understand how services can best meet the needs of women with autism and their families.
+Past research has shown that many autistic people and their families do not receive the services and supports that they need.
+However, most of the research to date focuses on the experiences of young autistic; we know very little about autistic women and their families.
+We want to better understand how services can best meet the needs of autistic women and their families.

 Who was involved?

 Women (18 years and older) with a formal diagnosis of autism who were able to participate independently in group discussions participated.
-We also looked for family caregivers of women with autism to participate in separate group discussions.
+We also looked for family caregivers of autistic women to participate in separate group discussions.

 Tint, A., Weiss, J. A., & Lunsky, Y. (2017).
 Identifying the clinical needs and patterns of health service use of adolescent girls and women with autism spectrum disorder.
 Autism Research, 10(9), 1558-1566. doi: 10.1002/aur.1806